 The Wisconsin Lakers was founded in 1997.
 The program is based in the Lake Country Area with practices taking place in the Arrowhead, Kettle Moraine, and Oconomowoc school districts.
 Our players join us from Appleton, Beaver Dam, Dodgeville, Madison, Racine as well as both Waukesha and Milwaukee counties.

 What Sets Us Apart

 Every program plays in games, but the Wisconsin Lakers place greater emphasis on training, We pride ourselves on our intense group workouts.
 These “skills and drills” sessions are the best value in basketball today.
 At $10 per session, we offer a minimum of 1.5 hours of ball handling, shooting, conditioning, agility, and strength training.
 We combine fundamentals with game like scenarios and rigorous physical activity.
 Every workout is focused on player development, as it is our goal to get your player to the next level.
 Next level of achievement, next level of competition, and eventually college scholarship opportunities.
 Please note this is a scholarship “opportunity”.
+We do not allow players from outside the program to train with the Wisconsin Lakers nor do we allow players to play for other programs while playing for the Lakers.
 Even though our program has helped over 50 players attain scholarships in the last six years, we never promise college scholarships.